Joshua-Cullen/WHACK25/README.md

 # WHACK25
-This is our WHACK 25 project to answer the Capital One Problem To run project, make sure to install requirements first using requirements.txt
+This is our WHACK 25 project to answer the Capital One Problem.
+To run the project, make sure to install requirements first using requirements.txt